quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 ---

 #### Determinism in Soft-Max Parameterization
 Soft-max parameterization can drive action preferences to specific values, effectively creating a deterministic policy.
-This is not possible with \(\epsilon\)-greedy methods due to their probabilistic nature.
+This is not possible with $\epsilon$-greedy methods due to their probabilistic nature.
 :p How does the soft-max distribution help achieve determinism?
 ??x
 The soft-max distribution helps by driving the action preferences of optimal actions infinitely higher than those of suboptimal actions (if permitted by the parameterization).
 This can approximate a deterministic policy as the temperature parameter decreases over time, though choosing this schedule can be challenging.